Dreamery-hosted events since Summer 2017

 The Dreamery is also a versatile space where virtually every piece of furniture is mobile.
 Chairs, tables, whiteboards, and monitors can all be arranged in configurations that showcase how learning spaces can be more active and collaborative.
 Thanks to this versatility, the Dreamery is able to host workshops, presentations, demonstrations, class sessions, and more.

 During Spring 2018, the Dreamery hosted a customized internship.
 In the final semester of her senior year, Spenta Bamji researched and demonstrated virtual reality apps that could transform how anatomy and physiology courses are taught.
 Her experience at the Dreamery cemented her desire to pursue a career in anatomy education and illuminated the path she would take as a graduate student.

 TLT’s staff is full of experts in creative learning, emerging media, faculty development, instructional design, and more.
 They’re able to provide robust support to any Penn State faculty, student, or staff member who wants to utilize the Dreamery to investigate how technology can transform education.
-Get in touch with TLT to schedule your visit, workshop, or tour.

 Explore Other Learning Spaces Projects

 Cutting-edge digital displays, interactive technologies, and moveable furniture join together in 101 Althouse Laboratory to create an experimental classroom where innovation and excellence meet.